Weld-det/TRDM/README.md

 # Demo
 To better understand our method, we have made the demo public.
 Currently, we have developed unsupervised detection methods for static images and two-stage dynamic unsupervised anomaly detection methods.
 In addition, we further studied the multi-task defect detection method and instantiated our method in an industrial field.
 Video can be found in [YouTube] (https://youtu.be/vKmVoBKwP0Q) to see.
 Our multi-task detection method can be found at https://github.com/MT-weld/MTDF, a link that contains more video of the actual scene.

+# Our other methods
+Our unsupervised static image anomaly detection method https://github.com/aoihd/RSM (Our initial model, for the first time, applied the unsupervised anomaly detection method to the spiral weld image in practice, and obtained a good detection effect.)

+Our unsupervised dynamic image screening method https://github.com/Weld-det/TRDM (This is an iterative version of the static unsupervised anomaly detection method.
+The proposed model has the ability of dynamic fuzzy weld image screening. )

+Our multi-task defect detection method https://github.com/MT-weld/MTDF (A multi-task defect detection method is more conducive to the integration of the model in practical applications and software)

+Our fine-grained tiny defect detection method under static Static working condition https://github.com/SD-Weld/SDCT  (It has an outstanding ability to locate porosity and circular inclusion defects.)

 # SSPWX-ray-image Dataset (Static image data)
 Please go to https://github.com/aoihd/RSM to see and download static image data.
 # SSPWX-ray-video Dataset (Dynamic image screening (DIS) and Weld edge segmentation (WES) and Static defect location (SDL))